 In the Hardware Unboxed video we linked above, the i9-12900K peaked at throttling 100 degrees Celsius with a 280mm AIO (Corsair H115i).

-The max temperatures dropped to 95 degrees with an MSI CoreLiquid S360.
+The peak temperatures dropped to 95 degrees with an MSI CoreLiquid S360.
 That’s with a 360mm AIO.
-This is quite a bulky cooler (that will have trouble fitting in many cases), and temperatures still averaged 90 degrees Celsius.
+This is quite a massive cooler (that will have trouble fitting in many cases), and temperatures still averaged 90 degrees Celsius.

-AMD and Intel are tied with 2 each.
+AMD and Intel are knotted with 2 each.

 AMD vs. Intel – Overclocking